 Legitimation is the process of becoming the legal father of a child.
 A father who is married to the mother of his child does not have to file for legitimation.
 Unmarried fathers, however, can only receive visitation or custody rights if a judge signs an order stating that the man is the legal father of the child in question.

 Once a father establishes his paternity and legitimizes his relationship to his child or children in court, he has the same rights to custody and visitation as the children’s mother(s).
-The father can petition the court for sole or shared physical custody, or for sole or joint legal custody.
+The dad can petition the court for sole or shared physical custody, or for sole or joint legal custody.

 If a father does not have sole or shared physical custody, he may still be entitled to visitation with his children.
-Georgia law presumes that both parents will be sharing time with the children, so a father has the same rights to liberal visitation as a mother.
+State law presumes that both parents will be sharing time with the children, so a father has the same rights to liberal visitation as a mother.

 Fathers have the right to be notified before another person adopts their child, and they have the right to contest any adoption in court if they have established their paternity.
-If a father has established paternity, then he must give consent for another person to adopt his child.
+If a dad has established paternity, then he must give consent for another person to adopt his child.

 If a father has not had contact with his children after they were born, was abusive to the children or their mother, or otherwise abandoned the family, he may be subject to proceedings to terminate his parental rights.
-If a judge decides to terminate a father’s rights based on such behavior, he would have no legal relationship with the child and would not be allowed to visit or make any decisions on the child’s behalf.
+If a Roswell judge decides to terminate a dad’s parental rights based on such behavior, he would have no legal relationship with the child and would not be allowed to visit or make any decisions on the child’s behalf.
 Termination of parental rights is permanent, so fathers who are facing a case for termination should get help from experienced legal counsel immediately.

 Fathers have to make tough decisions during family law cases and may need experienced legal representation to help them make the best decisions for their family.
-If you are a father pursuing a divorce or child custody matter, or if you need to modify your existing family law agreement, a Roswell father’s rights attorney could help you learn more about your rights.
+If you are a father pursuing a divorce or child custody matter, or if you need to modify your existing family law agreement, a Roswell fathers’ rights attorney could help you learn more about your rights.
 Call today to speak with a member of our intake team.